bitcoin-sv/spv-wallet/README.md

 ### Defaults

 If you run Bux-Server without editing anything, it will use the default configuration from file [defaults.go](/config/defaults.go).
-It is set up to use _freecache_, _sqlite_ with enabled _paymail_ with _signing disabled_ and without _beef_.
+It is set up to use _freecache_, _sqlite_ with enabled _paymail_ with _signing disabled_ and with _beef_.

 ### Config Variables